fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/1_object_model.md

 Both the `GoodDog` object, which we're calling `sparky`, as well as the `HumanBeing` object, which we're calling `bob`, have access to the `speak` _instance method_.
 This is possible through "mixing in" the module `Speak`.
 It's as if we copy-pasted the `speak` method into the `GoodDog` and `HumanBeing` classes.

 #### Method Lookups
-When you call a method, how does Ruby know where to look for that method?
 Ruby has a distinct lookup path that it follows each time a method is called.
-Let's use our program from above to see what the method lookup path is for our `GoodDog` class.
 We can use the `ancestors` method on any class to find out the method lookup chain.
 ```
 module Speak
   def speak(sound)